vadimdemedes/ink-select-input/readme.md

 Function to call when user selects an item.
 Item object is passed to that function as an argument.

+### onHighlight

+Type: `function`

+Function to call when user highlights an item.
+Item object is passed to that function as an argument.

 ### indicatorComponent

 Type: `Component`